 Blockly provides a collection of “blocks” which are shaped so that they can be assembled only in ways that “makes sense” syntactically.
 Blocks have slots into which other blocks can be inserted to form complex algorithms.
 Algorithms can be executed to see their effects.
 Simple, limited ability for input/output is provided.
 Blockly is extensible so that blocks with application specific semantics can be defined.
 An interesting aspect of Blockly is that the python code for a Blockly algorithm can be seen.
 This makes the transition from Blockly to Python a more progressive step for learners.

 To provide learning materials for both Blockly and Python we have been in conversation with Runestone regarding their interactive on-line Python book [ref].
-It is technically possible to replace the interactive Python examples with equivalent examples using Blockly.
+It is technically feasible to replace the interactive Python examples with equivalent examples using Blockly.
 Furthermore, with sufficient development support, it would be attractive to replace the existing interactive examples with ones which were specific to the data streams and Python structures being used in conjunction with RTW and to develop new Blockly blocks specific to RTW data streams as additional scaffolding.

 3. Proposed Work